-"Feeling better off te highway."
+"Feeling better off the highway?"

 "America," Brock said the word, as if it were holy.

-We drove without seeing any red lights.
+We drove without hitting any red lights or traffic to Joliet.

-Joliet lay on the Des Plaines River.
+The old industrial city lay on the Des Plaines River.
 We passed the Correctional Institute, which seemed to be the only thriving business in town.